Due to the passing of Her Majesty Queen Elizabeth II, no Council meetings will be held before Wednesday 28 September 2022.

 The survey findings will also be used by SDC to help with its priorities for the future and in improving its services.

 The Residents' Survey used postal self-completion questionnaires.
 The electoral roll was utilised and the questionnaire went to the householder to give a random sample.
 This way, around one in ten households in the district received the questionnaire.
-The methodology included one reminder mailing implemented within the prescribed timescale between early October and early December 2019.
-6,000 questionnaires were despatched with 1,804 questionnaires returned in the timescale allowed, a 30.2% response rate (taking out 27 “return to senders etc.")
+The methodology included one reminder mailing implemented within the prescribed timescale between February and April 2022.
+6,000 questionnaires were despatched with 1,875 questionnaires returned in the timescale allowed, a 31.3% response rate (taking out 9 “return to senders etc.").

 This infographic shows the main headline results from our Residents' Survey 2019.